WISDEM/WEIS/docs/weis_outputs.rst

             * *_MoorDyn.dat - Mooring system configuration
             * *_InflowWind.dat - Wind conditions specification

+    * *_DISCON.in
+        * This file contains the controller settings for the wind turbine, including control gains and other parameters.
+It is used by the ROSCO controller to manage the turbine's operation.

     * Airfoils/*.dat
         * These input files define the airfoil lift, drag, and moment coefficients as functions of angle of attack, Reynolds number, and other parameters.
 These data are crucial for accurate aerodynamic calculations.